eesast/AIchallenge2/logic/design.md

 `all_areas`: a list to save all areas in the map

+`all_blocks`: use a dictionary to save all blocks

 `__getitem__`: get an area in the map by area index or (x, y) index pair or position

 #### method

 ##### dynamic

-`initialize`: add all areas in the map by file data, then clear `Area.areas_template`
+`initialize`: add all areas in the map by file data, then clear `Area.areas_template` and build dictionary

+`stand_permitted`: judge if a position in the map is access to stand for character

+`acessible`: judge if two position in the map can bound a line without bumped block

 ##### static